Internships and Jobs

 • Identify and Research Organizations: Explore companies you’re interested in and check their websites for “Internships” or “Student Programs” pages.

-• Leverage University Resources: Engage with the Career Development Office for internship listings and personalized support
+• Leverage University Resources: Engage with the Career Development Office for internship listings and personalized support.
+Book a session with CDO staff for personalize support finding a job or internship.

 • Attend Networking Events and Career Fairs: Participate in these events to meet potential employers and discover internship opportunities.